Rye, New York: Transportation

 The Rye train station provides commuter rail service to Grand Central Terminal in New York City or Stamford and New Haven-Union Station via the Metro-North Railroad's New Haven Line.
-The Bee-Line Bus System provides bus service to Rye on routes 13 and 61 with additional seasonal service to Rye Playland on routes 75 and 91.
+The Bee-Line Bus System provides bus service to Rye.

 Police department

 Rye Police Department has 36 sworn police officers.
 The Rye Auxiliary Police is an all-volunteer force that provides assistance when needed.
 The Westchester County Police also patrol areas of Rye.
 New York State Police patrols Interstate 95 and 287, and MTA Police patrol the Rye Train station and property within the Metro North right-of-way.